 There was already massive demand to make the most of the tax break prior to the third lockdown.

-Since the turn of the year, logistical delays have been escalating, with the average transaction taking 20 weeks to complete, up from 12 weeks before the pandemic started.
+But since the turn of the year, logistical delays have been escalating, with the average transaction now taking 20 weeks to complete, up from 12 weeks before the pandemic started.

 A virtual parliamentary debate in February saw cross-party MPs pledge support for an extension, while others disagreed this was the best way forward.